-Ambassador FELTMAN.
+Ambassador Feltman.
 Yes.
 I would-yes, yes.
 People talk about there could be another sort of Alawite or not Alawite but Assad in a palace coup inside, but I think that is very unlikely.
-So, yes, the high probability is that a government that comes in with the consent of the Syrian people will not be an asset of Iran.
+So, yes, the high probability is that a government that comes in with the con-

 Senator RUBIO.
 Now, one of the concerns that I think Senator Lugar raised and I think some have, watching the experiences in other parts of the region, is that if Assad's regime were to fall, they were to leave, they would be replaced by another form of radical government or one that would not respect, for example, religious minorities in the country.
-We know that there is concern about that.
+We know that there is concern about

-What progress, in terms of the resistance, whether it is the Syrian National Council or others, have they made in terms of or what is the potential for that being ameliorated, in essence, lessened?
+What progress, in terms of the resistance, whether it is the Syrian National Council or others, have they made in terms of or what is the potential for that being ameliorated, in essence, less-

-Ambassador FELTMAN.
+Ambassador Feltman.
 You know, it is a concern of everyone, including the Syrian opposition themselves.
 The slogan of the Syrian opposition is "Syria is one people."
 They are trying to show and practice that they recognize that the Syrian national identity is composed of many, many diverse sects, ethnic groups, et cetera.
 And in the various opposition groups, including the Syrian National Council we have talked about, you do see Alawites, Christians, Kurds, Druze, that are participating.
 But the majority of this is still a Sunni-heavy movement.
-In part, the country itself is heavily Sunni.
+In part, the country itself is heav-